christophergaldi6/Data_Science/README.md

 ### FIFA Project

 A project looking at the varied spread of players, clubs, and nations represented in-game and the relation between in-game abilities and their real-life evaluation.
-I utilized Linear Regression, Ridge Regression, and LASSO Regression models to predict the overall rating of each player given their in-game stats.
-I also fit a Linear Regression model to predict the real-life evaluation of a player based on in-game stats, age, and wages of the player.
+I utilized Linear Regression, Ridge Regression, and LASSO Regression models to predict the overall rating and real-life evaluation of a player based on in-game stats, age, and wages of the player.
 Also, I clustered in-game stats using a Hierarchal Clustering method to determine the overall strengths of players and the general positions that they play.

 ### Diabetes Project #1